To evaluate the level of phosphorus in your blood and to aid in the diagnosis of conditions known to cause abnormally high or low levels of phosphorus

 Low levels of phosphorus (hypophosphatemia) in the blood may be due to or associated with:

-- Hypercalcemia, especially due to hyperparathyroidism
+- Increased blood calcium (hypercalcemia), especially due to hyperparathyroidism

 - Overuse of diuretics